cbtitus/getting-cleaning-data-project/CodeBook.md

 =============================
 The raw data for this exercise was obtained by downloading the zip file at this location: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Within the zip file, the README.txt, feature_info.txt, and features.txt documents give important details about the raw data.
-These are included below, as APPENDIX 1: ORIGINAL EXPERIMENT AND DOCUMENTATION
+These are included below, as APPENDIX: Original experiment and documentation

 2. Overview of variables in the tidy data set
 =============================================